-- On President’s discretion, Chief Justice of the High Court of the concerned state can also be appointed as the Governor on a temporary basis when and how the President thinks fit.
+- At President’s discretion, the Chief Justice of the High Court of the concerned state can also be appointed as the Governor on a temporary basis when and how the President thinks fit.
 (Example – On the governor’s death, Chief Justice of HC can be appointed as the governor.)

 Who is qualified to become a Governor?